 ATH Gen2 Waveguides

 (2) Total angle value.

-(3) Adapter-to-waveguide mounting is always 8xM6/⌀102mm (only 4 are actually used in some adapters).
+(3) Adapter-to-waveguide mounting is always 8xM6/⌀102mm (only 4 bolts are used in some of the adapters).

+ATH Gen2 Waveguides